 APTA of Maryland for - 10 Theory, 12.75 Practical - 22.75 Total Dry Needling Hours

-APTA Tennessee - 2.9 CEUs or 29 contact hours
+APTA of Tennessee - 2.9 CEUs or 29 contact hours

 Illinois Physical Therapy Association - 25 traditional hours and 4 self-study hours